 Trump tariffs: Full list of countries hit by US president’s new trade war levies

-Donald Trump slapped tariffs between 10 and 41 per cent for 69 trading partners starting from next week
+Donald Trump slapped tariffs as high as 50 percent for scores of countries around the globe

-President Donald Trump has signed off on sweeping new tariffs for dozens of countries as he continues to escalate his global trade war.
+US president Donald Trump’s sweeping new tariffs for dozens of countries have come into force as he continues to escalate his global trade war.

-Trump imposed higher import duty rates of between 10 per cent and 41 percent for multiple trading partners including the European Union, set to come into force on August 7.
+Last week Trump announced higher import duty rates of between 10 per cent and 41 percent for multiple trading partners including the European Union, set to come into force on August 7.

+This week he decided to add an additional 25 per cent duty on India as punishment for importing Russian oil.
+The new import tax will raise duties on some Indian exports to as high as 50 per cent.

 Goods from all other countries not listed would be subject to a 10 per cent US import tax.
 Trump had previously threatened that rate might be higher.